 Setting Description Comment User can describe the information of the object.
-Bit Lamp / Toggle Switch Switch between Bit Lamp and Toggle Switch features.
-Read/Write use different Different addresses can be used to read data and write data. addresses Read address Click [Setting] to select the [PLC name], [Address], [Device type], [System tag], [Index register] of the bit device that controls the [Toggle Switch] object.
-Users can also set address in [General] tab while adding a new object.
+Bit Lamp / Togg le Switch Switch between Bit Lamp and Toggle Switch features.
+Read/Write use different Different addres ses can be used to read data and write data. addresses Read address Click [Setting] to select the [PLC name], [Address], [Device type], [System tag], [In dex register] of the bit device that controls the [Toggle Switch] object.
+Users can also set address in [General] tab while adding a r new object.
 Invert signal Reverses the display of ON / OFF states.
-For example, if [Invert signal] check box is selected, when the designated bit is OFF, the object displays ON state.
-When [Read/Write use different addresses] option is not selected, the title of this group box will be "Read/Write address".
-Write address Click [Setting] to select the [PLC name], [Address], [Device type], [System tag], [Index register] of the bit device that controls the [Toggle Switch] object.
+For example, if [Invert signal] check bo x is selected, when the designated bit is OFF, the object displays (ON state.
+When [Read/Write use different addresses] option is not selected, the title of this group box will be "Read/Write address Write address Click [Setting] to select the [PLC name], [Address], [Device type], [System tag], [Index register] of the bit device that controls the [Toggle Switch] object.
 Users can also set address in [General] tab while adding a new object.
 The address can be the same or different from [Read address].
 Write after button is released If this function is selected, the action is delayed till button is released, otherwise, the action is executed once the button is pressed.
-This function does not work with momentary buttons.
-Attribute Set style Description Set ON Set ON the designated bit of the device.
-Set OFF Set OFF the designated bit of the device.
-Toggle Alternates the bit state each time pressed.
+This fu nction does not work with momentary buttons.
+Attribute Set style Set ON Description Co.
+Obtained to the control of the cont Set OFF Set ON the designated bit of the device.
+Toggle Set OFF the designated bit of the device.
+Alternates the bit state each time pressed.
 Momentary Holds the bit ON only while button is pressed.
-Macro Toggle Switch object can trigger the start of a Macro routine when the Macro has been created in advance.
-For more in nformation, see "18 Macro References".
+Macro oject can trigger the start of a Macro routine when the Macro has b een created in advance.
+For more information, see "18 Macro References".